-Figure 7.2.a - FY 2012 Grantee Satisfaction with Services & Processes
+Figure 7.2.a - FY 2013 Grantee Satisfaction with Services & Processes impact earned revenue.
+The agency consistently operates within its annual budget, and has a long track record of clean financial audits.

 7.3 What are your performance levels for your key measures on financial performance, including measures of cost containment, as appropriate?